 Start by searching for the companies with whom your values align.
-It’s much easier to sell a product or service when you both have the same values and speak to the same people and about the same subjects.
+It’s much easier to sell a product or service when you both have the same values.

 This is a reason why McDonald’s want to work with Travis Scott on their newest collaboration (by the way, the last person who had his own burger at McDonalds was Michael Jackson).

 McDonalds wants to build more trust in Travis Scott’s audience.
 However this is not to say you need to start getting brand endorsements from massive companies.

 Start simply by creating music for their content.
 As companies are moving their marketing funds from traditional advertising to value based content marketing the need for music, and more specifically relevant music, will increase.